Andy Yosinoff's Cheer & Dance Camps

 • Dance Divisions

-Massachusetts High School Dance Teams are permitted to compete by the M.S.S.A.A.
+Massachusetts High School Dance Teams are permitted to perform by the M.S.S.A.A.

 If your team would like to compete in more than one style please contact Andy.